-Factoring is based on the idea of selling (and/or assigning) a business’s outstanding receivables (=sales invoices) to the Factor and receiving a set of trade related services which includes:
+Factoring is based on the concept of selling (and/or assigning) a business’s outstanding receivables (=sales invoices) to the Factor and receiving a set of trade related services which includes:

 - Protection against bad debts